carloslodelar/cardano-course/setting-up-a-local-cluster/create-a-local-cluster.md

 chmod +x bft0/startnode.sh bft1/startnode.sh
 ```

-Open a new terminal for each of the nodes, go to the corresponding bft folder, and run the script from there:
+Open a new terminal for each of the nodes.
+Go to the corresponding bft folder, and run the script from there:

 ```bash
 cd bft0
 ./startnode.sh
 ```

 Repeat for bft1.
-The nodes will idle until start time is reached, then they will start producing blocks.
+The nodes will idle until the start time is reached, and then they will start producing blocks.

-Now you can set the environment variable  `CARDANO_NODE_SOCKET_PATH`
+Now you can set the environment variable `CARDANO_NODE_SOCKET_PATH`:

 ```bash
 export CARDANO_NODE_SOCKET_PATH=~/cluster/bft0/bft0.socket
 ```

-Now, query the tip of the chain to make sure everything is working as expected:
+Next, query the tip of the chain to make sure everything is working as expected:

 ```bash
 cardano-cli query tip --testnet-magic 42
 ```

-Great, you have a network on Byron era running locally!
+Great, you have a network on the Byron era running locally!